MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 }
 ```

-If want to configure PowerShell to use a given encoding more generally, this is possible to do for
+It's possible to configure PowerShell to use a given encoding more generally using profile
-some aspects with profile settings.
-See:
+settings.
+See the following articles:

 - [@mklement0]'s [answer about PowerShell encoding on StackOverflow](https://stackoverflow.com/a/40098904).
 - [@rkeithhill]'s [blog post about dealing with BOM-less UTF-8 input in PowerShell](https://rkeithhill.wordpress.com/2010/05/26/handling-native-exe-output-encoding-in-utf8-with-no-bom/).

 It's not possible to force PowerShell to use a specific input encoding.
 PowerShell 5.1 and below
-default to Windows-1252 encoding when there is no BOM.
+default to Windows-1252 encoding when there's no BOM.
 For interoperability reasons, it's best to
 save scripts in a Unicode format with a BOM.

 > [!IMPORTANT]